Eivind Liland

 Parallel Architectures

 Compute architecture for GPUs, accelerators, and AI processors.
-The core problems in modern AI hardware — memory bandwidth walls, dataflow scheduling, keeping arithmetic units fed — are problems I've been working on since before they had an AI label.
-That covers systems from single embedded processors to thousands of parallel execution units.
-Available for hands-on design or high-level advisory.
+Memory bandwidth walls, dataflow scheduling, keeping arithmetic units fed — I've been solving these across single-core to massively parallel systems since before they carried an AI label.

 Software Development

-I've built software at every level of abstraction — from bare-metal C/C++, assembly, and extreme constraint optimization, to GPU-accelerated computing and algorithms in Python.
-Whether the problem is wringing cycles out of constrained hardware or writing procedural generators for massively parallel systems, I can help.
+From bare-metal C/C++ and assembly to GPU-accelerated Python — I work at every level of abstraction.
+Whether it's wringing cycles out of constrained hardware or writing algorithms for massively parallel systems, I can help.

 RTL Design